 In Magenta Book, published by the Treasury of the United Kingdom, reference is made to two main purposes for undertaking an evaluation, namely, learning and accountability.
 Learning and knowledge gained from the evaluation of an intervention can help to manage risk and uncertainty.
 It can also feed into the intervention and improve performance, and it can help to determine what works in practice and what does not work, thus generating further evidence for future policies and interventions.
 Evidence obtained from the evaluation reinforces accountability and the transparency of operations.
-It enables an assessment of whether the stated objectives were achieved, thus allowing individual and institutional performance to be determined.
-Importantly, combined with appropriate audits, the evaluation can be used to determine whether the funds provided for the task were used appropriately and effectively.
+It enables an assessment of whether the stated objectives were achieved, thus allowing individual and institutional performance to be determine whether the funds provided for the task were used appropriately and effectively.
 Evaluations can therefore be used to assess the process, impact and value for money.